Ardumower/Sunray/README.md

 make
 sudo ./sunray
 ```
 When uploading a map, simulator will set the robot position to the uploaded docking point.
-If using Sunray App, you can simulate sensors like this:
+Using the Sunray App, you can simulate sensors like this:

-Key | Sensor simulation
+Keyboard key | Sensor simulation
 --- | ---
 o | Trigger robot obstacle sensor (bumper etc.)
 r | Trigger robot rain sensor